 When looking for an RT to help coordinate your respiratory requirements, it is important to find a professional you are not only comfortable with, but confident in their abilities.
 A good RT should not be a dictator but should be willing to work with you and your doctor in a cooperative manner.
 They should be abreast of the latest treatment options and always treat you with an open mind.

 One of the major problems we face as patients is access to the health professionals we need.
 The first question you should ask your doctor when diagnosed is what’s available for you in your area.

 Factors such as insurance and a lack of programs are major hurdles.
-In the United States, you can’t make an appointment with an RT under Medicare insurance guidelines, which often means more cost for the patient.
+In the U.S., you cannot make an appointment with an RT under Medicare insurance guidelines, which often means more cost for the patient.

 In Australia, respiratory therapy for COPD is carried out by physiotherapists, exercise physiologists, and specialist nurses.
 Initial pulmonary rehabilitation classes are subsidized with extended programs provided at the patient’s expense.

 While this system is certainly better than others, it has its own problems with pulmonary rehabilitation classes not always operating and a lack of patient follow-up.